-So, in this situation, only subscribers paying their bills (that is, meeting the ‘conditions of access’) can access and watch the content being transmitted.
+So, in this situation, only subscribers paying their bills and meeting the ‘conditions of access can watch the content being transmitted.
 Pay-TV operators adopted solutions created by CAS vendors to manage content protection and ensure that they and other rights holders could monetize their assets.

 The conditional access (CA) model is still used for transmission of digital video broadcasting over satellite and terrestrial networks, as well as telco IPTV (or “managed IPTV”), although they both have been complemented with digital rights management security for OTT (streaming video over the Internet).

 How conditional access systems work

 One of the main attributes of traditional (legacy) broadcasting is that it is a one-way distribution system.
 Under this system, the satellite or cable feed is distributed to everyone, and the transmitting organization does not receive any feedback regarding who is picking up their feed or what they are doing with it.